 Finally Francesca resigned her position from these commercial ventures and received a research scholarship to join IDII (Interaction Design Institute Ivrea).
 At IDII she met Ryan, he was coming from a design and anthropology background and believed that interactions should not only be on screen, using computers, but out in the real world through physical interfaces.
 When they founded CuteCircuit in 2004, all their amazing ideas started to become a reality.

 Many people think that Francesca and Ryan are engineers, seeing CuteCircuit’s designs as very advanced pieces of wearable technology.
 They are both designers, but when CuteCircuit started, they were so frustrated by the hired engineers trying to design hard, square circuits, that they decided to learn how to design the circuits as well in order to create soft smart circuits exactly as they wanted them to be.
-And since CuteCircuit has been doing this for more than ten years, as the saying goes “practice makes perfect”.
+And since CuteCircuit has been doing this for more than fifteen years, as the saying goes “practice makes perfect”.
 CuteCircuit wouldn’t be CuteCircuit if the wonderfully lightweight and flexible smart textile circuits embedded into our garments weren’t beautiful.